-The issue of the separation of church and state is one that has prompted much debate.
-In spite of the rhetoric common to revisionist historians, our founding fathers did not seek to eradicate religion in America.
-Indeed, an overwhelming majority of those who signed the Declaration of Independence counted themselves as men of faith.
-It may come as a surprise, then, for many to learn that nowhere in the Constitution do the words “separation of church and state” appear.
-It simply is not there.
+The issue of the separation of church and state has prompted much debate.
+In spite of the rhetoric common to revisionist historians, America’s Founding Fathers did not seek to eradicate religion.
+Indeed, an overwhelming majority of those who signed the Declaration of Independence counted themselves as religious men.
+It may come as a surprise to learn that nowhere in the Constitution do the words separation of church and state appear.
 The idea of church/state separation came from a letter penned by Thomas Jefferson.
-Again, contrary to the nonsensical propaganda from the revisionists, Jefferson’s cause was to protect religious liberties from an intrusive government!
+Again, contrary to the propaganda from the revisionists, Jefferson’s cause was to protect religious liberties from an intrusive government!
 In no way did Jefferson or any of the other framers of the U.S. Constitution seek to restrict Americans’ religious activities.

-We live in a constitutional republic rather than a theocracy—and for good reason.
-State-sanctioned churches become puppets of the government.
-Under such circumstances, the edicts of fallible man take precedence over the inspired teachings of Scripture.
-When the state heads the church, the integrity of the gospel is all too easily compromised.
-Likewise, civil servants living on tax dollars are unfit for serving as pastors, for their loyalties are divided between the One who calls them and the other who feeds them.
-Such compromises do not belong in the pulpit.
-Let the government build roads, and let Christ build His church.
+Americans live in a constitutional republic rather than a theocracy—and for good reason.
+State-sanctioned churches have historically become puppets of the government.
+In countries with state churches, the edicts of fallible man take precedence over the inspired teachings of Scripture.
+When the state is the head of the church, the integrity of the gospel is all too easily compromised.